Only nine contestants remain in the Scripps National Spelling Bee in Washington, DC, and one of them is Sarv Dharavane of Dunwoody.

-Sarv Dharavane from Peachtree Middle School in Dunwoody, the state’s winner, correctly spelled “vivificate,” to animate or revive, and seventh grader Sreeya Lakkimsetti, from Stallings Middle School in Columbia County, correctly spelled “jurimetrician,” the application of quantitative methods, probability, and statistics to the study of law.
+In the early semi-final rounds, Dharavane, from Peachtree Middle School in Dunwoody, the state’s winner, correctly spelled “vivificate,” to animate or revive, and seventh grader Lakkimsetti, from Stallings Middle School, correctly spelled “jurimetrician,” the application of quantitative methods, probability, and statistics to the study of law.

-The contest is now moving on to a speed word-definition round, where spellers must define a word in less than 30 seconds after being given three options.
+The contest moved on to a speed word-definition round, where spellers must define a word in less than 30 seconds after being given three options, and another spelling round, which proved to be easy for Dharavane and Lakkimsetti, but not others.

 In the first two rounds, Dharavane correctly spelled “heiau,” which is a Hawaiian sacred place, then defined “veracity” as “the quality of conforming to facts, truthfulness, or habitual honesty.”